 - Were your certificates and documents complete when you last applied?
 Was something missing that we asked you to submit?

 - Does the university require additional application documents for this new application?

 - Does the university require an up-to-date CV?

 - Have you received new certificates that may be relevant for your application?

-If so, please submit these documents before the end of the application deadline.
+If so, please submit these documents before the end of the Application deadline.
 With them, please always submit a new application form via your My assist Account.
 Your account is still valid.
 Please do not register again.